 The Growth of Credit Union Leagues

 During the formative years of the credit union movement, credit unions quickly discovered that they could expand faster and provide better service if they banded together into leagues on a state-wide basis.
-Leagues provided financial and legal advice, organizing know-how, and an instrument for credit unions to use in seeking favorable state legislation.
+Leagues provided financial and legal advice, organizing know-how, and an instrument for credit unions to use in seeking favourable state legislation.
 But something more was still needed.

 The Credit Union National Association (CUNA) is Created